JungsikNoh/Data_Science_Portfolio/README.md

 <img align="left" width="250" height="150" src="doc/jorik-kleen-vAgSEXaMhZ8-unsplash2.png"> [**Customer Churn Prediction Models**](https://github.com/JungsikNoh/CustomerChurnPredictionModel)

-In this project, I demonstrate the steps for building up a churn prediction model using a synthetic insurance customer dataset that mimic real-world dirty data.
+In this project, I demonstrate the steps for building up a churn prediction model using a synthetic insurance customer dataset that mimic real-world noisy data.
 An optimal model was searched for across logistic regression, multilayer perceptron, random forest, and decision tree models.

 <br clear="all"/>